-- the death benefit guarantee, or - the contract's market value on the death benefit date.
+- the death benefit guarantee, or - the total market value of the units in the contract on the death benefit date.

-If the contract's market value is less than the death benefit guarantee on the death benefit date, we will immediately add units to increase the value to equal the death benefit guarantee.
+If the total market value of the contract is less than the death benefit guarantee on the death benefit date, we will immediately add units to increase the value to equal the death benefit guarantee.
 We call this a guarantee top-up.